INTRODUCTION

 DT TERMINAL |

-Device for driver interaction, displaying information and allowing input. |
+Device for driver interaction, displaying information to the driver and allowing the driver to input messages and commands. |

 M |